The failure of American public education

 Many American critics believe that the major problem with public education today is a lack of focus on results.
 Students aren’t expected to meet high standards, the argument goes, and the process of education takes precedence over analysing education results in policy–making circles.

 This is a valid argument (as far as it goes).
 Indeed, it can be taken one important step further.
-We not only fail to hold individual students accountable for poor performance, we have also failed to hold the entire government-controlled school system accountable for its performance since at least World War II.
+We not only fail to hold individual students accountable for poor performance, we have also failed to hold the entire government–controlled school system accountable for its performance since at least the Second World War.
 Public education is itself a failure.
 Why shouldn’t individual students follow its example?

 The history of reform efforts in American public education is replete with half–hearted measures, with almost comical misdiagnoses of education problems, with blame–shifting, and with humbug.
 Everyone is an expert (most have, of course, suffered through the very system they want to reform).
 At any one time during the course of school reform, an illusion of debate often obscures a surprising consensus on the heralded “magic bullet” of the decade—be it school centralisation or progressive education or preschool education or computerising the classroom—that will solve America’s education problems.
 These magic bullets always misfire.
 But instead of changing their weapon, policy–makers simply put another round in the chamber, foolishly believing that the newest fad will succeed despite the failures of its predecessors.